 2. Park Hours: The Board of Directors of the District shall establish hours during which the District’s park and greenbelt facilities are open from time to time.
 No person is authorized to enter any park or greenbelt except during authorized hours.
 Any person without authorization who enters or remains in such areas except during authorized hours will be considered a trespasser, and may be subject to prosecution.
 Park hours are as follows:

 Upon request by the District’s security personnel, a person shall immediately vacate the District’s park property.
 Any person that refuses to leave the park premises upon request of the security personnel shall be considered a trespasser, and may be subject to prosecution.

 3. Pavilion Reservations: The District’s Pavilions may be reserved in accordance with the following terms and conditions:

 i.
 Any person who desires to reserve such facilities must complete a reservation application and pay all applicable fees, according to the number of hours that the pavilion is to be used.
 The number of hours rented includes time for set-up and clean-up.

 ii.
 A pavilion may be reserved at least 48 hours in advance as well as up to 6 months in advance of proposed use.
-The Community Center Pavilion may be reserved up to one year in advance if part of a room rental package.
+The Garden Pavilion may be reserved up to one year in advance if part of a room rental package.

 iii.
 The Board of Directors of the District shall establish pavilion reservation fees from time to time by adoption of a rate order.